nmalvankar/camel-examples/camel-cxf-eap-proxy/README.md

-WildFly Camel Spring XML Web Application
+Camel CXF Proxy on EAP Example
 =============

-This is a template Apache Camel Spring application for the WildFly Camel subsystem.

-This project is setup to allow you to create a Apache Camel Spring application, which can be deployed to an application server running the WildFly Camel subsystem.
-An example Spring XML Camel Route has been created for you, together with an Arquillian integration test.
+This is a sample project to create a CXF proxy using Camel on EAP

 Prerequisites
 =============

-* Minimum of Java 1.7
+* Minimum of Java 1.8
 * Maven 3.2 or greater
-* JBoss EAP 6.4
+* Fuse 7.1 running on JBoss EAP 7.1

 Getting started at the Command Line
 ------------------------------------

-1. Install Red Hat Fuse on your application server

-2. Configure a $JBOSS_HOME environment variable to point at your application server installation directory

-3. Start the application server from the command line
+Start the application server from the command line

 For Linux:

-    $JBOSS_HOME/bin/standalone.sh -c standalone.xml
+    $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml

 For Windows:

-    %JBOSS_HOME%\bin\standalone.bat -c standalone.xml
+    %JBOSS_HOME%\bin\standalone.bat -c standalone-full.xml

 Building the application